SciRuby/sciruby.com/source/_posts/2012-02-11-numeric-matrix-considerations.markdown

 So, again, we need to set ourselves some limits.

 Where those limits might be, however, I know not.
-Weigh in on the Google Group!
+Weigh in on the Google Group, in the comments, or on [our Google+ page](https://plus.google.com/109304769076178160953/posts)!